gcollazo/dotfiles/README.md

 # dotfiles

-### Install & Symlink
+### Install OS updates
-`install.sh` will bootstrap dotfiles and run initial setup after a fresh install.
-Before running this it's a good idea to install Xcode from the App Store and install any pending system updates.
-This will run `symlinks.sh` for you.
+Make sure your machine has all OS updates installed.

+### Xcode
+Install the latest [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) from the AppStore and launch it.

+### Clone, install and symlink
+Clone this repo and run the install script.
+This script will also run `symlinks.sh`.

 ```bash
 git clone git@github.com:gcollazo/dotfiles.git